 Harold Gilman was a British Impressionist and a member of the Camden Town Group, sometimes called the English Van Gogh.
 He grew up at Snargate Rectory, where his father was Rector.
 Standing next to the church of St Dunstan, the Rectory was built in 1891 and first occupied by Gilman’s father.

-Harold Gilman was born in 1876, the second of seven children, and lived at Snargate Rectory till his thirties, when he brought his bride Grace to live there, for the first two years of their marriage, 1902-04.
+Born in 1876, the second of a clergyman’s seven children, he started drawing when he was 15 years old, after a severe hip injury left him bedridden for two years.
+At the Slade School of Fine Art in London, where he studied between 1897 and 1901, he rubbed shoulders with a golden, glamorous generation, including William Orpen and Augustus John.
+He lived at Snargate Rectory till his thirties, when he brought his bride Grace to live there, for the first two years of their marriage, 1902-04.

 Gilman attended Tonbridge School at which he badly injured his hip in 1891, leaving him incapacitated for nearly three years, during which time he discovered his love of art.

 In 1896 he enrolled at Hastings School of Art in Sussex, and from 1897 to 1901 he attended the Slade School of Fine Art between 1897 and 1901, where his contemporaries included Spencer Gore, Wyndham Lewis, Augustus John, and the famous tutor Henry Tonks.